7 Night Luxury Galapagos Cruise

 - Entertaining enrichment lectures throughout the voyage

 Arrival day in Guayaquil.
-Transfer to our Luxurious Host Hotel del Parque.
+Transfer to Host Hotel.
 Enjoy dinner and Cocktails with fellow travelers.

 San Cristobal Island

-After breakfast, we’ll be transferred to the airport for our flight to San Cristobal.
-Upon arrival at Puerto Baquerizo Moreno, our guides will be waiting to escort us to our luxury expedition yacht.
-We’ll have time to settle in after lunch before the yacht leaves the harbor.
+Depart our host hotel after breakfast for our morning flight to San Cristobal.
+Upon arrival at Puerto Baquerizo Moreno, your guides will be waiting to escort you to your luxury expedition yacht.
+You’ll have time to settle in after lunch before the yacht leaves the harbor.
 Within a few hours, we reach Leon Dormido, (Spanish for sleeping lion), a remnant of a vertical tuff cone formation, rising 500 feet from the ocean.
 Erosion has split the rock providing a spectacular backdrop for photographs at sunset.
-As we circumnavigate the formation, we’ll easily spot blue-footed boobies, Nazca boobies, and frigatebirds on the cliffs.
+As we circumnavigate the formation, you’ll easily spot blue-footed boobies, Nazca boobies, and frigatebirds on the cliffs.
 After a briefing on activities for the following day, join our Captain and crew for a cocktail reception followed by a multi-course dinner.

-There’s also a paved trail where we can enjoy a brief walk before a bus ride into town.
-We’ll have some free time for last-minute photos before our transfer to the airport.
+This morning you’ll disembark from the yacht after breakfast.
+As a perfect way to sum up the trip, you’ll visit the Interpretation Center to discover more about the human history of the Galapagos Islands.
+There’s also a paved trail where you can enjoy a brief walk before a bus ride into town.
+You’ll have some free time for last-minute photos before your transfer to the airport.
 It’s a quick flight back to the mainland, but you’ll be bringing lifelong memories with you!